Let's talk about elderberries.

-Israel has been doing various studies on elderberries and the findings are surprising.
+The nation of Israel has completed several various studies on elderberries.
+The findings are surprising!

 Mumcuoglu, who is president of Razei Bar, first tested her research on patients in the Southern Israel flu epidemic of 1992/3.
 The results were extremely encouraging.
 Within 24 hours, 20% of those patients taking Sambucol had dramatic improvements in symptoms like fever, muscle aches and pains and coughing.
 By the second day, 73% were improved and by day three, 90%.
 In the untreated group, only 16% felt better after two days.
 The majority of that group took almost a week to begin feeling better.

-- In your pint or quart jar, fill your jar half full of elderberries.
+- Fill pint or quart jar half full with elderberries.

-- Fill jar with vodka, leave 1 inch head space, cap jar and give a good shake to the chorus of ‘Jump in the Line’ by Harry Belafonte or ‘Shake it Up’ by The Cars.
+- Cap jar and give it a good shake to the chorus of ‘Jump in the Line’ by Harry Belafonte or ‘Shake it Up’ by The Cars. 😉

 - Now you have a tincture!
 Pour into clean, sterile, dark colored bottles.
 No dark bottles?
 Don’t fret, use a clean, sterile pint jar.
 Just place the jar back into a paper bag to shield the tincture from light.

-Giving tincture to children?
-Place a teaspoon of tincture in hot water (think hot like for herbal tea).
+- Giving tincture to children?
+Place 1 teaspoon of tincture in hot water (think hot like for herbal tea).
 This will evaporate the alcohol.
 Once cool, give to the child to drink.

-Do you make elderberry tincture?
+Do you know how to make an elderberry tincture?
 What tips or advice would you add?